syzer/hackZurich2017-banking-app/back/readme.md

 ## Demo

+- Pay Jeff a beer
-- Pay jeff a beer
+- Pay Ivan for a beer
 - How much money do I have left
 - I need to borrow money
 - Return 100 franks to Paul for the Bike